How We Update Content

 - Management Guides and Systems: Our processes are carefully managed and documented within detailed guides covering every aspect of our Web site.
 Management guides include: Style Guide (10 pages), Data Entry Guide (91 pages), Drupal-7 Standards (55 pages), ACT Data Entry Guide (15 pages), Office Processes Guides (example file naming procedures) and the all important Standardized Research Process & Control Tools Guidelines.

 - Articles and Quick Guides are permanent and updated as new ideas arrive.
 Major reviews of articles are undertaken in conjunction with resource list updates (see above).

 - Stories from Abroad: Student submissions are added year-round, as they are received.
 Please encourage your students to submit a story.

-- Social Media: We are heavily committed to social media and maintain active feeds throughout the year (with somewhat less activity in the summer months): MyWorldBlog: once a day, four days a week; Twitter: two to four times a day, five days a week; Facebook: three to four times a week; and LinkedIn: periodically.
+- Social Media: We are committed to staying present on social media, maintaining active feeds throughout the year: MyWorldBlog: once a day, four days a week; Twitter: three to five days a week; Facebook: three to four times a week; and LinkedIn periodically.

 - ALL LINKS within the 4,000+ Resources and 300+ Articles are checked and up-dated annually (generally in February).

 - Resource Lists are updated every two or three years (see bullet points below).
-Each profile is reviewed in detail and extensive new research in undertaken.
+Each profile is reviewed in detail and extensive new research is undertaken.